 The key to using Shadow-Planner is establishing consistency, but that does not mean that your Actions Plans need to be exactly the same as those of other departments.
 As long as you use the Action Plan format built into Shadow-Planner, the system will help ensure that the structure of Mission Continuity plans is consistent across campus.

 Can I upload PDFs of my current plan instead of entering the information into Shadow-Planner?

 Your plan data needs to be entered into the Shadow-Planner Action Plan format to make use of the features of the system and to be consistently usable across campus.
-Some departments have chosen to upload PDF copies of certain material in addition to their Action Plans, and that can be helpful; for example, specific graphical information that would be a useful additional resource.
+Some departments have chosen to upload PDF copies of certain material in addition to their Action Plans, and that can be helpful; for example, specific graphical information would be a useful additional resource.

-Do I need to have an Action Plan for all of the items listed in the Plan Library?
+Do I need to have Action Plans for all of the elements of the BETH3 model?

-The number of Action Plans needed varies from area to area.
-For instance, the Library contains “Building” Action Plan templates for partial, single, and multiple building incidents.
+The number of Action Plans needed varies from organization to organization.
+For instance, an organization with multiple facilities may need multiple “Building” Action Plans.
 If your area of responsibility consists of space in one specific building, there would be no need to construct multiple building plans.
 Consider each element of the BETH3 model and decide if you need one or more plans for that element.

-Do you have any suggestions for converting my current Business Continuity Plan (BCP) into the
+Do you have any suggestions for converting my current business continuity plans into the

 Shadow-Planner Mission Continuity format?

 - Look at individual pieces of your existing plan.